Toxkay/Games-/README.md

 Turns alternate, placing one letter per turn.
 Winning: The player who creates the most "S-U-S" sequences wins.

-How to Use
-Prepare Materials: Use physical grids, draw boards on paper, or create digital versions of these games.
+Use physical grids, draw boards on paper, or create digital versions of these games.
 Setup Rules: Review rules and objectives before starting each variation.
 Play and Enjoy: Strategize, compete, and have fun exploring these creative twists on Tic-Tac-Toe!